pailabteam/pailab/doc/source/tutorial.rst

     :start-after: add DataSet
     :end-before: end adding DataSet

-When creating the DataSet we have to set two important informations for the repository, given as a dictionary:
+When creating the DataSet we have to set two important information for the repository, given as a dictionary:

 - The object name.
 Each object in the repository needs to have a unique name in the repository.
 - The object type which gives.
 In our example here we say that we specify that the DataSet are training and test data.
 Note that on can have only one training data object pre repository while the repository can obtain many different test data sets.